zchee/neovim-wiki/GSoC-2017-Ideas.md

 The Neovim source has roots going back to 1987 which means many libraries such as [libuv](https://github.com/libuv/libuv) were not around at that time.
 The code base can be made easier to maintain and understand by using these libraries.
 Project ideas that involve working heavily with internals will in general be more difficult than project ideas that "simply" add new features.
 However working with older/complex parts of the code base can also provide valuable learning feedback for writing simpler and more maintainable code.
 There is a large range of skills that can be learned and working with the team to find a project that will help you the most is in your benefit.

 We encourage you to join the #neovim IRC or [gitter channel](https://gitter.im/neovim/neovim) to discuss these projects with the community and our mentors.
-Because communication is a big part of open source development you are expected to get in touch with us before making your application
+Because communication is a big part of open source development you are expected to get in touch with us before making your application.

 The following list of projects are just some ideas.
 We are happy to hear any suggestions that you may have.